The Specialization in Corporate Financial Management combines 4 main assets that will strongly benefit the students’ future career:

-- A strong business orientation based on close ties with the professional world and the possible gateway to 2 strongly acknowledged vocational certifications, the French CPA on one hand, and the American CMA on the other
+- A strong business orientation based on close ties with the professional world and the possible gateway to 2 strongly acknowledged vocational certifications, the French CPA on the one hand, and the American CMA on the other

 - A technical but still broad know-how that allows very diverse career paths

 - A human scale that stimulates exchanges among students and with the faculty